 The Junko Mizuno version of "Hansel and Gretel" has the witch create Foodland during a food shortage to lure everybody away.
 Of course, it turns out to be a giant illusion and all the people happily eating away in Foodland are really eating dirt.

-Mentioned in the Literature section, but expanded upon in the Tim Burton remake film.
-Willy Wonka in Charlie and the Chocolate Factory clarifies that everything in the candy room is edible, including himself.
+Mentioned in the Literature section, but expanded upon in the Tim Burton adaptation: Willy Wonka in Charlie and the Chocolate Factory clarifies that everything in the Chocolate Room is edible, including himself.

 Wreck-It Ralph has Sugar Rush, a cart-racing game based entirely around this - rolling gumball boulders, candy-cane forests, bubble gum swamps, Laffy Taffy vines, etc.